MultiCoreNop/Logitech-G19-Linux-Daemon/readme.txt

 === What it does right now ===

+--- Color ---

+By selecting M1..3 you select red/green/blue for manipulation.
+Using the scroll you can adjust the current backlight value.

+--- Xplanet ---

 If you have 'xplanet' installed, you can start "python main.py" and press the "play"/"stop" buttons to rotate the eart in your display.